SHPEUCF/apptutorial/_pages/assignments/Part2.md

 ```
 </div>

-However, the other screens we made are not that impressive, but don't worry, we will fill them up in [Part 3](/part-3).
+However, the other screens we made are not that impressive, but don't worry, we will fill them up later on.
 Additionally, the navigation bar is plain as shirt, so let's style it up.

 ## Exercise 4
 **TLDR;** Styling the navigation bar.